 Additionally, here is the average lifespan of various appliances, according to the National Association of Home Builders:

+On the subject of whether home warranties make sense for you.
 Run the numbers to see if it is the best solution for your specific situation.

 - What are the company’s hours?
 Do they have an emergency 24/7 service?